 To differentiate Michael more, we ran off the list of car software programs he was familiar with.
 It is possible that other candidates know these programs but how many would put them on the resume objective?

 Finally, the biggest mistake made by auto mechanic applicants is not putting the name of the company in the objective statement.
 Who are you selling your skills to?
-By not putting the name of the company, your resume objective will seem generic.
+By not putting the name of the company, your objective statement will seem generic.

 Auto Mechanic Resume Format

 In Michael’s case, he has eight years experience as an Auto Mechanic.
-We arranged his Auto Mechanic resume template as follows:
+We arranged his Auto Mechanic resume as follows:

 - Contact Information